MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 ## Define Experience Data Model (XDM) in Adobe Experience Platform

-Before the exported data from audience insights can be used within Adobe Experience Platform, we need to define the Experience Data Model schema and [configure the data for the Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/tutorials/dataset-configuration.html#tutorials).
+Before the exported data from Customer Insights can be used within Adobe Experience Platform, we need to define the Experience Data Model schema and [configure the data for the Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/tutorials/dataset-configuration.html#tutorials).

 Learn [what XDM is](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) and understand the [basics of schema composition](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html#schema).

 ## Import data into Adobe Experience Platform

-Now that everything is in place, we need to import the prepared audience data from audience insights into Adobe Experience Platform.
+Now that everything is in place, we need to import the prepared audience data from Customer Insights into Adobe Experience Platform.

 First, [create an Azure Blob Storage source connection](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/cloud-storage/blob.html#getting-started).

-After defining the source connection, [configure a dataflow](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/cloud-storage.html#ui-tutorials) for a cloud storage batch connection to import the segment output from audience insights into Adobe Experience Platform.
+After defining the source connection, [configure a dataflow](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/cloud-storage.html#ui-tutorials) for a cloud storage batch connection to import the segment output from Customer Insights into Adobe Experience Platform.

 ## Create an audience in Adobe Campaign Standard